imixs/imixs-mvc-example/README.md

 ## 2. Build the Docker Image

-After you have build the application, you can build the Docker image with the follwong command:
+After you have build the application, you can build the Docker image with the following command:

 	docker build --tag=imixs/imixs-mvc-sample .